Urbicide: Vukovar

-Among them were schools, hospitals, churches, public institutions’ facilities, factories, the medieval Eltz Castle and the house of the Nobel laureate scientist Lavoslav Ružička.
+Among them were schools, hospitals, churches, public institutions’ facilities, factories, the medieval Eltz Manor and the house of the Nobel laureate scientist Lavoslav Ružička.
 Several sources, like the Youth Initiative for Human Rights in Serbia, described the systematic destruction of the city as urbicide.
 Youth Initiative for Human Rights in Serbia also criticized the International Criminal Tribunal for the former Yugoslavia in 2009 for not reaching a verdict for the destruction of Vukovar.
 Slobodan Milošević was indicted for, inter alia, "wanton destruction" of the city, but died before a verdict was reached.
 Goran Hadžić was also indicted in the same category and also died while awaiting trial in 2016.